Pasadena Property Division Attorney| Baghdaserians Law Group, INC.

 The term “property” in the Family Code includes real and personal property and any interest therein.
 There are several types of property including: (1) Community property, (2) Separate property, (3) Quasi-Community property, (4) Quasi-Marital property, and more.

 In California, all property that was acquired during the marriage by a married person is either community property or separate property.
-Community property is all property acquired by a California domiciliary during marriage that is not specified to be separate property.
-Separate property is all property acquired before the marriage as well as: (1) property acquired by gift or inheritance, (2) produced by separate property such as rents, issues, and profits and (3) acquired after the date of separation.
-In some cases, property acquired during marriage can still be separate property.
-Usually this occurs when property is acquired by one spouse by that spouse’s separate funds.
-Generally, property is deemed either community or separate based on time of acquisition.
+Community property is all property acquired by a California domiciliary during the marriage that is not specified to be separate property.
+Separate property is all property acquired before the marriage as well as: (1) property acquired by gift or inheritance, (2) produced by separate property such as rents, issues, and profits, and (3) acquired after the date of separation.
+In some cases, property acquired during the marriage can still be separate property.
+Usually, this occurs when the property is acquired by one spouse by that spouse’s separate funds.
+Generally, the property has deemed either community or separate based on the time of acquisition.
 The term “acquired” can mean different things.
 It can either be when the property was actually purchased, for example, the actual time an automobile was purchased.
 In addition, “acquired” can also mean over a period of time.
-For example, over a period of the time worked to earn retirement benefits.
+For example, over a period of time worked to earn retirement benefits.

 When settling property division during divorce, there are many financial factors that are considered.
 Some of these factors include: (1) 401(k)/pensions, (2) stocks and bonds, (3) bankruptcy, and more.